wyang-pisrc/ra-mdp/page_scoring/readme.txt

         ls.EmailAddress = lm.EmailAddress
         AND lm.opportunity = 0
         AND c.emailaddress1 = ls.EmailAddress
-        AND c.statuscodename IN ('Admin Only: Abandoned by Sales', 'New') AND ls.leadScore > 0.9
+        AND c.statuscodename IN ('Admin Only: Abandoned by Sales', 'New', 'Does not meet campaign criteria') AND ls.leadScore > 0.9
         AND ls.lastVisit between '2022-08-01' and now()
     ORDER BY ls.leadScore DESC) aa